browserengineering/book/book/embeds.md

         return rect
 ```

-This method does nothing until we've defined `map_to_parent` of course, and
+This method depends calls `map_to_parent` to adjust the bounds.
+For
-that does nothing for most accessibility nodes (because they are in the same
+ most accessibility nodes we don't need to do anything, because they are in the same
-coordinate space of their parent):
+coordinate space as their parent:

 ``` {.python}
 class AccessibilityNode: